Tom Koehler

 Thomas R. Koehler (born June 29, 1986) is an American former professional baseball pitcher.
 Koehler played college baseball at Stony Brook University for the Stony Brook Seawolves and was drafted by the Florida Marlins in the 18th round of the 2008 MLB Draft.
 He played six seasons in Major League Baseball (MLB) for the Miami Marlins and Toronto Blue Jays.
-After not appearing in a major league game since 2017, Koehler retired in 2020 due to numerous injuries.
+After not appearing in a major league game since 2017, Koehler retired in 2020 due to numerous injuries, and became a MLBA certified baseball agent with Pro Agents Inc.

 Koehler ranks top ten in numerous Marlins franchise pitching statistics, including games started, innings pitched, strikeouts, earned run average (ERA) and walks plus hits per inning pitched (WHIP).
 He currently remains the last Marlins pitcher to have ever started 30 games in three consecutive seasons for the team.

 Amateur career

 Koehler attended New Rochelle High School in New Rochelle, New York, where he played on the school's baseball team.
 During the 2002 season, he was awarded the rookie of the year award.
 In his junior season, Koehler compiled a 5–1 record with 54 strikeouts.
 That year, he was an all-league selection.
-During his senior season, Koehler went 6–1 with a 0.86 earned run average (ERA) and 108 strikeouts in 58 innings pitched.
+During his senior season, Koehler went 6–1 with a 0.83 earned run average (ERA) and 108 strikeouts in 59 innings pitched.
 After the season, he was a Rawlings All-Northeast, all-section, and all-state selection.
 He was also the Section I Pitcher of the Year, and the spring athlete of the year at his high school.
 Koehler was a three-time letter winner at New Rochelle.

 In 2005, Koehler began playing baseball at Stony Brook University.
 During his first season, he went 2–1 with a 5.68 ERA and 42 strikeouts in 18 games, 8 of which were starts.
 During his sophomore season, Koehler went 4–5 with a 5.17 ERA in 14 games, making 11 starts.
 After the season, he was named to the All-America East Second Team.
 In his junior year, Koehler went 5–8 with a 4.98 ERA, 1 complete game, and 87 strikeouts in 13 starts.
 Koehler went 6–5 with a 4.15 ERA, 2 complete games, and 111 strikeouts in 14 starts during his senior season.
 Koehler was the last player at Stony Brook to wear No. 22, which was retired for Joe Nathan in 2006.
 The Florida Marlins drafted Koehler during the 18th round of the 2008 Major League Baseball draft.